 Leaving the mixture to sit on the stain for 24 hours, rinse it away the following day and wipe the walls down.
 Dry it completely and then you’re all done.
 If the stain is still there, but not as dark or obvious, repeat the process.

 How to clean a glass shower door

-As the modern, contemporary alternative to the shower curtain, shower doors require just as much care but are easier to clean.
+As the modern, contemporary alternative to the shower curtain, shower doors and screens require just as much care but are easier to clean.